dmitriz/cpsfy/README.md

 the CPS functions allow for clean separation between exceptions such as bugs that need to be caught as early as possible, and the asynchronous errors that are expected and returned via the error callbacks calls.
-The absence of that feature for Promises had been the subject of [their critics](https://medium.com/@avaq/broken-promises-2ae92780f33).
+The absence of similar feature for Promises attracted [considerable criticisms](https://medium.com/@avaq/broken-promises-2ae92780f33).

 ## Signatures